Franceschetto Cybo

 Franceschetto Cybo (baptized Francesco) (c.
-1450 – July 25, 1519) was an Italian nobleman, noteworthy for being the illegitimate son of Pope Innocent VIII (Giovanni Battista Cybo).
+1450 – 25 July 1519) was an Italian nobleman, noteworthy for being the illegitimate son of Pope Innocent VIII (Giovanni Battista Cybo).
 Later naturalized by his father into becoming his legitimate heir, Franceschetto was infamous for his gambling addiction and wanton spending of the Papal treasury for various pleasures and scandals.
 He is otherwise noteworthy for his political marriage to Maddalena de Medici, and their offspring formed a dynastic lineage that persists in the nobility of Europe until today.

 Early life

 Franceschetto was born in Naples in 1450, to an unknown Neapolitan woman and Giovanni Battista Cybo.
 His father would later be elected Pope and take the name Innocent VIII.
-Although born with the name Francesco, he was nicknamed "Franceschetto" due to his short size.
-Upon his father's ascenscion to the Papacy as Pope Innocent VIII, Franceschetto infamously engaged in rampant gambling and womanizing throughout Rome.
+Although born with the name Francesco, he was nicknamed "Franceschetto" due to his small stature.

+Upon his father's ascension to the Papacy as Pope Innocent VIII, Franceschetto infamously engaged in rampant gambling and womanizing throughout Rome.
 After failed attempts at marriage with one of the bastard daughters of the King of Naples, Franceschetto was eventually married to Lorenzo de' Medici's daughter, Maddalena de' Medici.
 This was part of a deal between Pope Innocent VIII and Lorenzo, where the Pope would make Giovanni de Medici, Lorenzo's son, into a cardinal in exchange for this marriage to Maddalena.
 Through this marriage and deal, therefore, Franceschetto was brother-in-law to Pope Leo X (Giovanni de' Medici).